 For a given level~$i$ we call the subgraph of $\lGp$ that consists of all vertices $v$ with $\ell(v) > i$, along with edges between them, the {\em graph above level~$i$} of $\lGp$, and denote it by~$\lGp_{>i}$.
 We similarly define the graph $\lGp_{\geq i}$ {\em above or at level~$i$}, and use $\lGp_{(i)}$ {b050@$\lGp_{(i)}$, $\lGp_{>i}$!Subgraph at (resp. above) level~$i$ of $\lGp$} to denote the graph {\em at level~$i$}.
 Note that these graphs are usually disconnected.

-If $\dG$ is the dual graph of a stable curve with pointed differential of type~$\mu$, we denote by $\mu_v$ for $v \in V(\Gamma)$ the subset of the type corresponding to the marked points on the component~$X_v$.
-We also let $n_v = \val(v) + |\mu_v|$ be the total number of special points (marked points and nodes) of such a component~$X_v$ of a stable curve.
+If $\dG$ is the dual graph of a stable curve $X$ with pointed differential of type~$\mu$, we write $X_v$ for the irreducible component of~$X$ associated to a vertex~$v$.
+The dual graph $\dG$ of a pointed stable curve~$(X,\bfz)$ has half-edges, where a half-edge at a vertex $v$ corresponds to a marked point $z_i\in X_v$.
+We denote by $\mu_v$ for $v \in V(\Gamma)$ the vector recording the orders $m_i$'s at the marked points on the component~$X_v$.
+We also let $n_v = \val(v) + |\mu_v|$ be the total number of special points (marked points and nodes) of a component~$X_v$ of a stable curve.

-The dual graph $\dG$ of a pointed stable curve~$(X,\bfz)$ is allowed to have half-edges.
-These half-edges at a vertex $v$ correspond to the marked points $z_i$ contained in the component $X_v$.

 \begin{df} An edge $e\in E(\lGp)$ of a level graph $\lGp$ is called {\em horizontal} if it connects two vertices of the same level, and is called {\em vertical} otherwise.
 Given a vertical edge~$e$, we denote by $\topvert$ (resp.~$\botvert$) the vertex that is its endpoint of higher (resp.~lower) order. \end{df}